expect_graph checklist for plugins¶

 Entry options (per pattern)¶

-Use these in the options dictionary of a (pattern, options) tuple:
+Use these in the options dictionary of a (pattern, options) tuple, or directly

 Global options (function arguments)¶